M87-virgo/soccer_result_smltr/README.md

 - Multilanguage support
 - Linux and Mac OS support
 - Tournament simulation like World-Cup or Champions League plus possibility to create and simulate own tournaments
-- The results of the last 5 Games will influence the current match results
+- The results of the last 5 games will influence the current match results
 - GUI-Optimisation on different resolutions
 - Different GUI-Skins